slipo/neo-kube/README.md

 Run `kubectl get services` to get the IP for neo-scan.
 It will say "pending" for some time while the load balancer is brought up.
 When done, port 4000 will be open to the Internet.

 Visit `http://[NEO-SCAN-IP]:4000/` to verify everything working.
-If it's not showing right away check the neo-scan pod's logs.
+If it's not showing right away, check the neo-scan pod's logs.
 It can take a little while to start up.

 #### neon-wallet-db